Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/SecondProject-ScoreKeeperApp/README.md

 Or
 Each track a different metric (one score, the other fouls, for instance).

-5.The layout contains a ‘reset’ button.
+5. The layout contains a ‘reset’ button.

 6. "The code adheres to all of the following best practices: